Designing for How We Learn: How We Got Here

 Does the Physical Classroom Still Matter?

-Today, nearly every university is offering a plethora of on-line courses, blended and flipped curriculum and distance learning scenarios.
+Today, nearly every university offers a plethora of online courses, blended and flipped curriculum and distance learning scenarios.
 While there was initial skepticism related to the quality of some online programs, such as massive online open courses (MOOCs), more sophisticated programs are now emerging.
-At Georgia Tech, you can get an online undergraduate degree in computer science for $7000.1 “Competency-based” degrees, where students advance based on demonstrated mastery of skills or retention of knowledge instead of time spent with the course materials, are quickly gaining traction – with around 600 institutions (including community colleges and baccalaureate, comprehensive and research colleges and universities) considering implementing programs such as these in the near future.2 This model calls fundamental concepts such as “credit hours” into question.
+At Georgia Tech, you can get an online undergraduate degree in computer science for $7000.1“Competency-based” degrees, where students advance based on demonstrated mastery of skills or retention of knowledge instead of time spent with the course materials, are quickly gaining traction — with around 600 institutions (including community colleges and baccalaureate, comprehensive and research colleges and universities) considering implementing programs such as these in the near future.2 This model calls fundamental concepts such as “credit hours” into question.

 So what makes it worth it to physically attend a university, or even a class anymore, anyway?
-Design professionals, as well as university facility professionals, need to wake up to a sobering reality: many of the variables that impact learning have changed dramatically, and learning environments must change too.
+Design professionals and university facility professionals need to wake up to a sobering reality: many of the variables that impact learning have changed dramatically, and learning environments must change too.

 Foundational Research on the Science of Learning

 2. Learning a collection of facts is not enough.
-To develop competence, students must not only have factual knowledge; they must understand these facts within a conceptual framework, and they must organize this knowledge in ways that allow them to retrieve it in other contexts.
+To develop competence, students must not only have factual knowledge; they must understand these facts within a conceptual framework and organize this knowledge in ways that allow them to retrieve it in other contexts.

 How People Learn advanced a revolutionary insistence that the simple delivery of lectures, full of facts and material to memorize, was not a successful mode of teaching.
 The book advocated that teachers could “choose more purposefully among techniques to accomplish specific goals.”
-These techniques included Lecture Based, Skills Based, Inquiry Based, Individual vs. Group and Technology Enhanced.
+These techniques included lecture-based, skills-based, inquiry-based, Individual vs. group and technology-enhanced delivery methods.

 Teaching Techniques

-At that time, these were seen as separate tools that an instructor could pick from, depending on the subject matter and mastery.
-Now we tend to think that a successful learning environment provides the capability to do any one of the five separately or blend any number of them within the same class period.
-For that to be possible, the classroom of the future has to look very different than the classroom of the past.
+At that time, these were seen as separate tools an instructor could pick from, depending on the subject matter and mastery.
+A successful learning environment allows the use of numerous techniques within the same classroom or class period.
+For that to be possible, the classroom of the future has to look very different from the classroom of the past.

 Additional research into how people learn4 has delivered a few points of note: